whatisnuclear/website/waste.md

 Nuclear waste in a dry cask storage facility at the Palo Verde Nuclear Generating Station.
 Yes, you can stand right next to high-level nuclear waste in storage.
 Photo credit:
 <a href="https://x.com/ParisOrtizWines/status/1195184970613936129/photo/1">Paris Ortiz-Wines</a>,
-Director of Outreach at <a href="https://x.com/envprogress">Environmental Progress</a>
+Global Director of <a href="https://standupfornuclear.org/">Stand Up for Nuclear</a>
 </figcaption>
 </figure>